ElektraInitiative/libelektra/doc/tutorials/merge.md

 As for the options, there are a few basic options:

-	-i  --interactive	which attempts the merge in an interactive way
+- `-i `, `--interactive`: which attempts the merge in an interactive way

-	-t  --test		which tests the proposed merge and informs you about possible conflicts
+- `-t`,  `--test`: which tests the proposed merge and informs you about possible conflicts

-	-f --force		which overwrites any Keys in resultpath
+- `-f`, `--force`: which overwrites any Keys in resultpath

 ### Strategies ###